-Billowy marshmallow meringue adds a fluffy texture to these zesty lemon bars.
+Billowy marshmallow meringue adds a fluffy texture to these zesty lemon meringue bars.
 The rich, buttery crust and tangy lemon curd filling are complemented with a lofty marshmallow meringue.
-Lemonheads will appreciate their delicious sweet-tart flavor and textures, and even if you aren't one, I bet you will still enjoy the contrast in flavor!

-Adding a little bit of cream of tartar to egg whites while beating—usually ⅛ teaspoon per egg white—not only speeds up the formation of foam, but it also helps to keep the structure of those tiny air bubbles you're creating.
+Cream of tartar: Adding a little bit of cream of tartar to egg whites while beating—usually ⅛ teaspoon per egg white—not only speeds up the formation of foam, but it also helps to keep the structure of those tiny air bubbles you're creating.
 This means mile-high meringue pies, melt-in-your-mouth meringue, and other delicious fluffy cakes.

 How to make the recipe